alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 Yikes.
-That wrapper is awkward, and it’s also brittle: now your public contract includes `isSuccess`/`isFailure` and your internal error/value shape.
-Unwrap at the boundary with `Match`, and return something that’s meant to be public (`DTO`s, status codes, `ProblemDetails`, etc.).
+Now your contract includes `isSuccess`/`isFailure` plus internal error/value shapes.
+Unwrap with `Match` and return a real `DTO`/status/`ProblemDetails`.
-Don’t serialize `Result`.
-It’s an internal wrapper; `Match` it into a `DTO`/status/`ProblemDetails` instead.

 ### Why bother?
-What do you get for returning `Result` instead of throwing or using "magic values"?
+Why return `Result` instead of throwing or using magic values?
 *   **Explicit Signatures:** `Result<User, Error>` tells you up front that failure is on the table.
 *   **Fewer ad-hoc conventions:** No `-1`, no `null`, no “special string means error.”
 *   **Testability:** Tests can assert the outcome *and* the specific error (`Code`, type, message) without exception scaffolding.